Transitional justice: Mechanisms

 The investigation and prosecution of serious international crimes, such as genocide, crimes against humanity, and war crimes helps to strengthen the rule of law by sanctioning those who violate laws with criminal penalties.
 It also demonstrates that crime will not be tolerated, and that human rights abusers will be held accountable for their actions.
 From its historical roots in the Nuremberg Trials, recent examples have included International Criminal Tribunal for Rwanda and International Criminal Tribunal for the former Yugoslavia, hybrid courts such as Special Court for Sierra Leone, Special Panels of the Dili District Court, Extraordinary Chambers in the Courts of Cambodia, Court of Bosnia and Herzegovina, and the establishment of the International Criminal Court (ICC), assuming a universal jurisdiction.
 The ICC and Hybrid Courts/Tribunals are key components of prosecution initiatives:

 International Criminal Court

 The International Criminal Court (ICC) was established by the Rome Statute in 1998.
 It is the first permanent international criminal court.
 It was established to investigate and try leaders of genocide, war crimes, and crimes against humanity in cases where countries are unable or unwilling to do so.
+The Rome Statute also established the Trust Fund for Victims to implement reparations and provide support for victims of war crimes and crimes against humanity tried by the ICC.